About me

 Hi there, I’m Craig

 I treat design systems as a product.
-That means researching and interviewing the designers and developers who use them, iterating based on what's working, and keeping the end user in view throughout.
-At Amazon Ads, I built the Storm Community Library contribution model, growing community contributed component usage by 328% across 27 teams in four months.
+That means researching the designers and developers who use them, iterating on what's working, and keeping the end user in view throughout.
+At Amazon Ads, I built the Storm Community Library, growing component usage by 328% across 27 teams in four months.
 I've established systems at Udacity, Possible, and WP Engine.

 I push for accessibility in every team I work with.
-Good design should work for as many people as possible, and the constraints accessibility introduces usually lead to better solutions for everyone.
+Good design should work for as many people as possible, and the constraints it introduces usually lead to better solutions for everyone.

 Two people standing in front of a Hobbit-style round cottage door.
 The man on the left has a beard, is smiling, and wearing a black beanie and jacket.
 The woman on the right has long black hair, glasses, and is wearing a gray jacket.